YangQ411/YangQ411.github.io/_publications/paper4.md

 ---
-title: "Comparative Study of LoRA placement Strategies for Parameter-Efficient Fine-Tuning of LLMs"
+title: "Towards Efficient Fine-Tuning: An Evaluation of LoRA Placement in LLMs"
 collection: publications
 category: llm
 permalink: /publication/paper4
 status: in_preparation
-excerpt: 'Provides a systematic comparison of different LoRA placement strategies across multiple LLMs, evaluating accuracy, efficiency, throughput, and memory trade-offs, and offering recommended strategies under different optimization objectives.'
+excerpt: 'Develops a unified framework for analyzing LoRA placement across large language models, jointly evaluating accuracy, efficiency, and memory trade-offs to identify optimal fine-tuning strategies under different resource constraints'
 date: 2025-02-17
 venue: 'GitHub Journal of Bugs'
 paperurl: ''
 ---

-**Abstract:** The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
-When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.
+**Abstract:** Due to the double-blind review policy of the submission process, detailed information about this paper cannot be publicly shared at this stage.
+Once the review process is complete, we will update this section with the final paper details, results, and related resources.